 2. Resume building

-Internships are a great way to build your resume, and many companies will even pay you for your efforts.
-For example, I’ve built up a resume that has a mixture of freelance and paid work.
-This has given me an edge when applying for jobs and helps when I’m looking for a new job.
+Internships are a great way to build your resume; many companies will even pay you for your efforts.
+For example, I’ve built a resume with freelance and paid work.
+This has given me an edge when applying for jobs and helps me when looking for a new job.

 3. Career advancement